 Microsoft Office Professional Certification and Certificate Programs

-Microsoft offers certification to professionals who prove they have mastered the company's Office software suite, featuring Microsoft Word, Excel, Outlook and Access.
+Microsoft offers certification to professionals who prove they have mastered the company's Office software suite.
 While Microsoft itself is the only organization that can offer certification to Office specialists, there are some vocational and technical schools that offer certificate and training programs in the subject.

 Certificate programs in Microsoft Office technology teach students how to use the basic software programs included in Microsoft Office suite, including the spreadsheet program Excel, the word processing program Word, and the presentation program PowerPoint.
 The certificate programs may be offered as part of larger degree programs in business and office administration, or can be offered independently through continuing education and extension programs.
 Students who complete these programs have the knowledge necessary to use Microsoft Office programs in the professional world, or to apply for Microsoft's Office Suite Specialist Certification.

 Students who seek to enroll in a certificate program in Microsoft Office technology should have a basic understanding of computers and keyboarding.